 How are you supposed to remember it all?

 We don't remember it all, we remember what is still uncompleted.
-This is the basis of the Zeigarnik Effect, a phenomenon discovered and named after a Soviet psycologist named Bluma Zeigarnik.
-As one example, she noticed that waiters seemed to remember orders that hadn't been filled yet, but could not recall the order as soon as the food was delivered.
+This is the basis of the Zeigarnik Effect, a phenomenon discovered and named after a Soviet psychologist named Bluma Zeigarnik.
+As one example, she noticed that waiters seemed to remember orders that hadn't been filled yet but could not recall the order as soon as the food was delivered.
 She expanded her research and the science is in - a task you haven't completed is going to stay on your mind until it's finished.

 You can see examples of this in media and advertising, after all, have you ever tried to stop watching a TV series part way through?
 It seems like an incomplete task to just leave it unwatched.

 You can harness this drive to finish what you start by simply taking the first step of any project.
 If it's hard to get started, simply choose any part of a goal that seems manageable at the moment.
 Then, if you minimize distractions and focus on completing one task at a time, you'll increase your productivity by leaps and bounds.

 Now go forth and start your own round of experiments.

 It's definitely difficult to change habits, create new ones, stay focused, work out and be nice all the time.
 Chances are, however, that you can evaluate your marketing skills and pinpoint at least one aspect of your career you'd like to improve.
 Then, you can try applying one or two of these ideas at a time and see what works best for you.
 As you know, you're more likely to complete this task (becoming a better marketer) just by taking the first step.